jundalisay/sp/content/en/material/fallacies/tesla-einstein.md

 Einstein would be like a caveman who invents the sundial to make the observations more accurate.
 This sundial can then be tested on moonlight to show how genius and accurate sundials are (compared to looking at the sky), which is really based on measuring shadows, something that previous cavemen didn't think of.

-Sundials do not explain why sun goes around the sky just as Relativity does not explain why light is limited to 300,000 kilometers per second.
+Sundials do not explain why sun goes around the sky just as Relativity does not explain why light is limited to 300,000 kilometers per second*.

+{{< n n="This was the original gist of the previous version of this article before we overhauled it into something more useful" >}}

 {{< i s="/photos/objects/clock.jpg" a="Sundial" c="The invention of the metric tensor is like the invention of notches in a sundial" >}}